KatyaRyazantseva/Guessing-game/README.md

 ## Playing the Game

-You can play the Guessing Game directly on this website [Coming soon...](http://example.com).
+You can play the Guessing Game directly on this website [Guessing game](https://guessing-game-ruby.vercel.app/).
 Alternatively, you can clone the repository and run the game locally as described above.

 ## Running the Game Locally